mpnally/Terrifically-Simple-JSON/README.md

 Compared to the real RDF data model, TS-JSON's interpretation drops the requirements that predicates and types be entities identified with URLs.
 Why make my own interpretation?
 Having done a couple of projects using a strict interpretation of the RDF model, I've seen that those particular features cause significant friction in practical API programming, and that most programming teams are unwilling to accept that friction.
-Those features are important for RDF's ambitions as an internet-scale informtion model but are less important for most API programming needs.
+Those features are important for RDF's ambitions as an internet-scale informtion model but are not important for most API programming needs.
 Those features also contribute significantly to the complexity of standard JSON representations of RDF, especially JSON-LD whose complexity is likely to be fatal in my opinion, but also RDF/JSON.
 Hence the need for TS-JSON.